JackChance/new_gear/crafting.md

 6. Collect skill modifiers
   * Modifiers for types of tools still apply to the roll, i.e. a TL 5 mini-kit still provides -2 to the skill test setting it apart from a TL 5 portable kit
   * Some Labor Modifiers also give modifiers to the skill test
+  * A blueprint adds it's quality to checks for making it's exact product.
   * On any cycle the crafter can voluntarily take on a penalty.
 For every -1 increase their output by 10% for that cycle, up to 100% for -10.
 Conversely, they can reduce their output for a +1 for every -20% progress up to +4 for -80%
   * Lighting and other environmental modifiers apply as normal
   * A solo crafter can normally benefit from Single-Minded but if multiple crafters are involved they cannot